The Pemba Foundation works to enhance the lives and livelihoods of Pemba Island's people

-scroll down for 2023 highlights
+Scroll down for recent highlights

 Maziwa Ngombe school: